Physics-50/Module-2/docs/week4.md

 You will submit your Module 2 Deliverable Gradescope.
 Reminder, the deliverable is **due Thursday, April 1, at 1:00pm PT**.

+## Your figure sequence must include

+1. Figure 1
+  + a sequence of photos demonstrating how data was collected, with
+   +  a **scale bar** placed in a lower corner of the photo
+   +  minimal visual distractions (no tracker trails)
+  + position vs. time plot showing how terminal speed was determined
+2. Figure 2
+ + plot of viscosity as a function of sphere diameter, with
+   + **axes**, with axis labels, units, and tick marks
+   + **data points**, with consistent data point symbols
+   + **error bars**, attached to the individual data points

+The figures must also include captions with the following:
+1. A **title sentence** (with a verb) that briefly states what to conclude from the figure

+2. A description of panel (a), including
+   + a brief **explanation of the experiment**
+   + a definition of the **scale bar**
+3. A description of panel (b), including
+   + a **connection to data** sentence that directly connects your conclusion to the data shown in the plot
+   + a definition of the **error bars**

 ## Grading rubric

 The tentative rubric that will be used to evaluate this checkpoint is provided below.
 Please keep in mind that these rubric items are subject to change as we can never foresee all the issues that may arise.
 This is meant to give you a sense of how it will be graded.